Posted on January 22, 2015

 Kevin Ryan: How did you first get involved in organizing work?

 Jennifer Epps-Addison: People who know me would say I’ve been organizing since birth.
 I had incredible parents, an interracial couple that married just a year after the assignation of Dr. King, who raised me to question injustice from an early age.
-When I was in high school, I helped lead a city-wide walk out and march on then Governor Tommy Thompson over his plan to disband Milwaukee Public Schools.
+When I was in high school, I helped lead a city-wide walk out and march on then-Governor Tommy Thompson over his plan to disband Milwaukee Public Schools.
 The governor backed off his plan and I was hooked.
 I went on to organize in college.
 The United States Student Association and their campus training program empowered me to understand social movements and social change.
 I became an organizer right out of college and never looked back.

 KR: What were the most important factors for building your interest and skill as an organizer?

 JEA: Having a political education was a great place to start.
 In high school, I was reading the writings of Malcolm X and was learning the legislative process in a YMCA program called Youth in Government.
 In college, I was exposed to social movement theory, reading folks like bell hooks, Angela Davis, and Cornel West.
 The other factor was having access to training and leadership development opportunities.
 The United States Students Association is responsible for a lot of my growth and my skill as an organizer.
-I learned messaging, how to develop strategy and campaign plans, how to manage coalitions and how to lobby.
+I learned to message, how to develop strategy and campaign plans, how to manage coalitions and how to lobby.
 Most importantly, I learned the science of organizing.
 Paid internships and fellowships are also incredible ways to build organizer skills.

 My first organizing job out of college was building a youth organizing program from the ground up as a New Voices Fellow.
 Again, the support of a national training infrastructure helped me grow and refine my craft.
 Many of the leaders in my age group have begun their careers in a fellowship, apprentice, or internship program.
 Sadly, much of the national infrastructure for leadership development has ceased to exist or has been extremely weakened due to lack of investment.
 Programs like New Voices, the Apprentice Organizers Project, the Center for Leadership Development have ended, and state and national student associations have been severely weakened by conservative legislatures stripping away their democratically approved funding mechanism.
 I think that if we hope for broad social progress we need to reinvest in leadership development.